Current odyssey

 April

 F-ed up my pc for a day.
 Ferry is not programmed to handle malformed code, and the IR-assembly code generation missed adding epilogue to this one for-loop in a test.c file.
-Ferry uses spike to emulate the RISC-V assembly code, and it started an infinte loop with seg faults and stack overflows.
+Ferry uses spike to emulate the RISC-V assembly code, and it started an infinite loop with seg faults and stack overflows.
 I quit the emulator (ctrl + c) and was on my way, but spike was silently running in the background.
-A day later my CPU Fan started roaring and the laptop was heating up.
-Initially, I ignored but later upon inspection, it was clear today why tests are important in your code.
-Spike was hogging 99.5% CPU usage!
-And these macbooks are so performant that I didn’t even notice the CPU was running at 100% for a day.
-It was only the fan sound that made me realise something was off, and I used it extensively in the meantime- muliple chrome windows, tabs,nodejs servers and whatnots.
+A day later, my CPU Fan started roaring, and the laptop was heating up.
+Initially, I ignored but later, upon inspection, it was clear today why tests are important in your code.
+Spike was hogging 99.5% CPU usage.

+gemini-2.5-pro is the new hot thing in the AI space.
+Reddit users are reportedly receiving massive performance differences from Claude 3.7-sonnet.
 On the contrary, my experience has not been quite the same.
-When I asked it to analyse Ferry, my C compiler project, it did successfully analyse it in one-shot, identify bugs and suggest improvements.
-But, the code generated by gemini 2.5-pro were buggy, with unreadable characters (this one time it generated a weird char which I hadn’t seen in ASCII before xD), lot of unused variables amongst others.
+When I asked it to analyse Ferry, my C compiler project, it did successfully analyse it in one shot, identify bugs and suggest improvements.
+But, the code generated by Gemini 2.5-pro was buggy, with unreadable characters (this one time it generated a weird character which I hadn’t seen in ASCII before xD), a lot of unused variables amongst others.
 The code also didn’t solve the problem.

 Currently, Ferry is riddled with bugs, primarily in the IR to Assembly space, mainly becuase I mostly wrote all the template code myslef and asked Claude to fill in the rest.